marklindsey11/hashgraph/mainnet/fees/transaction-records.md

 * The payer in general is different than either the sender or receiver.
 Nevertheless, a typical case is that the sender will also be the payer.
 * Not all transactions have a sender or receiver as there is no remittance aspect to the transaction, e.g. a FileCreate or ConsensusSubmitMessage transaction will have a fee, but no associated remittance.
 * A single CryptoTransfer can have multiple senders, and multiple receivers.
-* A remittance can be the amount of hbars a CryptoTansfer directs be moved, or the amount of hbars a CryptoCreate directs be funded into the new account, or the amount of hbars in an account to be deleted, with those funds moved into another account.
+* A remittance can be the amount of hbars a CryptoTransfer directs be moved, or the amount of hbars a CryptoCreate directs be funded into the new account, or the amount of hbars in an account to be deleted, with those funds moved into another account.
 * A remittance will need to be authorized by the owner of those hbars.
 * An account owner can specify thresholds for transfers in and out of that account.
 If a transaction causes an account’s threshold to be triggered, then the record for that transaction will be persisted for 25 hours and not the default 3 minutes.
 * The account owner that specified the threshold will pay a threshold fee – distinct from the fee for the transaction itself - for that extra storage time.